 The eagles' nest consists of a large platform of sticks in the fork of a tree.
 Both sexes repair the nest, and the male lines it daily with fresh leaves.
 He will also occasionally sit on the eggs to incubate them, relieving the female from this task.
 During the incubation period, and after the chicks have hatched, the male does all the hunting.
 Upon his return to the nest, the prey is shredded by the female and fed to the young.

-In a good season two chicks may be reared (see above for a photo of wedge-tailed eagle chicks).
+In a good season, two chicks may be reared.
 Usually only the fittest survives while the other chick starves to death.
 Sometimes the older and larger chick may kill its sibling.
 In drought-affected areas, wedge-tailed eagles may not breed at all for several years.

 A protected native animal